theory/justatheory/content/post/past/db/pg/no-more-use-pgxs.md

 ---
 date: 2010-03-15T18:33:18Z
 description: I'm tired of having to remember to set USE_PGXS=1 when building third-party PostgreSQL extensions like pgTAP.
-Aren’t you?
+Aren't you?
 slug: no-more-use-pgxs
 title: No more USE_PGXS=1?
 aliases: [/computers/databases/postgresql/no_more_use_pgxs.html]